All your questions, answered.

 Who are your students and applicants?

 Walden students come from all over the world.
-In 2022, our students came from 16 US states, Egypt, and India, and around 35% were students of color from the United States.
-In recent years, students have come to Walden from the United Kingdom, China, Mexico, India, Venezuela, Japan, Belgium, Italy, South Sudan, and other countries.
+In 2024, our students came from 21 US states, Belgium, China, Egypt, Mexico, and Venezuela, and around 40% were students of color from the United States.
+In recent years, students have come to Walden from the United Kingdom, China, Mexico, India, Venezuela, Japan, Belgium, Italy, and other countries.

 Successful applicants are musicians with an imaginative spirit and a desire to create – using music as the medium.
 Previous improvisation or composition experience is valued, although not necessary.
 Applicants who already receive quality vocal and/or instrumental training and demonstrate creativity in other pursuits (language arts, dance, theater, visual arts) are regarded highly in the admissions process and are often excellent matches for Walden’s unique program.
 Generally, we seek students who have studied an instrument privately and/or in a school setting for at least one year.
 Students who are experienced composers and those who are new to exploring composition are welcome applicants to Walden.